-A data dictionary file in excel, which includes the list of all variables in the harmonized dataset along with the explanations of how they are created is available for download and contains the two worksheets:
+A data dictionary file in excel, which includes the list of all variables in the harmonized dataset along with the explanations of how they are created, will be available to scholars whose abstracts are accepted for presentation.

+IFAD10 Dictionary.xlsx: This file contains the two worksheets:

-- In the IFAD10 harmonized variables sheet you will find the list of variables, variable names, and measurement methodologies that are standardized.
-The variables are organized by IFAD's goals and strategic objectives, and grouped as matching variables and outcome variables. - 2 In the other sheet termed standardized variable names, you will find a longer list of variables that also includes a large set of standardized control variables for the analysis.
+- 1) In the IFAD10 harmonized variables sheet you will find the list of variables, variable names, and measurement methodologies that are standardized.
+The variables are organized by IFAD's goals and strategic objectives, and grouped as matching variables and outcome variables - 2 In the other sheet termed standardized variable names, you will find a longer list of variables that also includes a large set of standardized control variables for the analysis.